“Words of recognition and appreciation to a child are like sunshine and rain to a flower” (unknown).

 There was also a dance competition where some of the children showcased their dancing moves and grooves to the delight of the visitors.

 All the kids who participated in the various competitions were rewarded with toys, candies and money for their efforts.

 Purpose of visit

-The Organiser for Op and Client Support Outreach, Ms Hawa Kentebaako, speaking on behalf of the team, explained that the purpose of the visit was simply to put smiles on the faces of the kids.
+The Organiser for Op and Client Support Outreach, Ms Hawa Kentebaako, speaking on behalf of the team, explained that the purpose of the visit was to put smiles on the faces of the kids.

 “These children need love”, she said and continued “they need people to show them affection and that’s exactly why we are here today”.

-The Proprietor of the Rising Star Orphanage, Auntie Baby, as she is affectionately called by kids, for her part, thanked the Op crew for the gesture done the children.
+The Proprietor of the Rising Star Orphanage, Auntie Baby, as she is affectionately called by kids, for her part, thanked the Op crew for the gesture done to the children.

-She further took the opportunity to enumerate some of the challenges that the home and its caregivers go through in sheltering and feeding the kids and like Oliver Twist, she requested for more support from benevolent organisations and individuals.
+She further took the opportunity to enumerate some of the challenges that the home and its caregivers go through in sheltering and feeding the kids and like Oliver Twist, she requested more support from benevolent organisations and individuals.